HaveTimeDrinkTea/w07_Work_Day_Scheduler/README.md

 ### Further Improvements

-* To allow users to delete or amend a previously entry.
+* To allow users to delete or amend a previous entry.
   * This can be done by generating an ID (as a counter) to each entry stored in the Local Storage everytime the Local Storage data is called.
   * The IDs can then be inserted into Local Storage is done when every there is a new input or amendment or deletion.

 * To allow users to enter text for the two post-it notes in the side bar.
 This "Post-It note" functionality should allow user to amend or delete any notes.
 These notes will be stored in the localstorage.